canonical/certification-docs/Policy_Guide-16.04.rst

 Greylist Test
     Tests or areas that are tested but do not block Certification if they fail.

+IHV
+    Independent Hardware Vendor, or the entity that builds components and accessories meant to be used as part of a broader whole system (e.g. network or storage device manufacturers.)

 Make
     The OEM/ODM/IHV that makes the device or system (e.g. HP, Dell, Broadcom, Intel)